RVgo4it/mmsgate2/README.md

 Once the app is installed, open it and respond to the usual prompts.
 Stop short of registering or providing any credentials.
 When offered, use the camera to scan the QR code.
 Once scanned, logon is done and you are online.

 Some clients cannot scan a QR code.
 For them, you will need to copy-and-paste the XML Config URL into the client.

+If Push Notification was configured, the system will send a SMS message via the selected Linphone account when needed.
+When the first message appears, simply mute the conversation.
+There is no need for a pop-up for every Push Notification.

+If Push Notification was NOT configured, be sure to adjust your mobile device's power management settings so as to keep the app alive so that you can receive calls and messages.

+## FAQ

+- VoIP.ms already has an app for iOS and Android.
+Why use MMSGate2?

+  - The VoIP.ms Softphone cannot do MMS.
+Thus, MMSGate2 is still needed.
+In addition, it cannot send messages to other extensions.
+Extension messaging is very useful and 100% free!

+- What happens if you attach a non-media file, for example a PDF, to a MMS message?

+  - If it is sent to an extension, Linphone will accept it as an MMS message and allow the receiver to open and view the file.
+This is a handy method for transferring files between devices like phones or tablets.

+  - If it is sent to a cellular mobile number, it will be converted into a SMS message containing the URL for downloading the file.

+- I have a cable modem and home wifi router.
+Configure both?

+  - If the cable modem is purely a modem, it will provide an Internet IP address to your home wifi router.
+So, just the home router needs to be configured.
+However, some cable modems also act as a router.
+This is called a double NAT,  and can complicate things.
+It can still be done, but it would be better to simplify things.

+- The contacts that are imported during client config, where do they come from?

+  - All the sub accounts that have an extension and use encrypted traffic will be imported as contacts.
+The name is from the optional description fields on the sub account.
+If it's blank, the contact will use the internal CNAM for the sub account.
+If it is also blank, it will default to just the extension as the name.
+The extension in the contact will include the "10" prefix to the number.

+- Why does MMSGate2 use so little memory?

+  - It is mostly due to OpenSIPS.
+OpenSIPS is very memory efficient.
+Much more so than Flexisip that was used in the older MMSGate.
+Also, OpenSIPS has lots of features and functions that that it took over from the Python scripts and PJSIP.
+Python and PJSIP used lots of resources in the old MMSGate.
+In the new MMSGate2, the Python scripts are still the biggest memory hogs.

+  - Currently, the Python scripts primary function is for the web hook from VoIP.ms for receiving SMS/MMS messages and also uploading files from the app for new MMS messages.
+The admin interface is secondary.

+- What happens if MMSGate2 exceeds the 100m of memory?

+  - If that happens, Docker will kill MMSGate2 processes.
+Depending on the process, different things will happen.
+[Gunicorn](https://gunicorn.org/) monitors the Python processes and will restart any killed.
+But some are more critical and will cause the entire Python script to exit and restart.
+For OpenSIPS, a killed process may also cause the application to exit and restart.
+If process 1 is killed, the entire container will restart.

+- New image version for MMSGate2 released?
+How to install?

+  - To install a new MMSGate2 image, clear out the old container with these commands:
+  - ```bash
+    docker stop mmsgate2
+    docker container rm mmsgate2
+    ```
+  - Jump to the [Docker Image](#docker-image) and [Docker Container](#docker-container) sections and perform just those commands again.
+The config and data volumes will be retained.

+- How much data?

+  - The size of the data stored by MMSGate2 is determined by the size and number of files in your MMS messages.
+However, after 90 days, the files will be removed.

+- How can I change the 90 day limit?

+  - From the command prompt, type:

+  - ```bash
+    docker exec -it mmsgate2 sudo crontab -e
+    ```

+  - Look for a "find"" command and adjust the -mtime parameter.
+Keep in mind, crontab is not part of the MMSGate2 config.
+It is part of the image.
+If you install a newer image, it will revert to defaults and you will need to adjust -mtime again.

+- I may have missed some messages.
+MMSGate2 was down for hours earlier today.
+How can I recover them?

+  - If MMSGate2 is offline when a SMS or MMS message is sent to one of your DIDs, the web hook call from VoIP.ms to MMSGate2 will fail.

+  - However, the message is still in the logs at VoIP.ms.
+The mmsreconcile.py script runs daily at 2:35 AM.
+It will compare the message logs at VoIP.ms to the local logs.
+Any messages missed will be resent.
+It will check for messages as old as 7 days.

+- Why does the Linphone app show two accounts connected?

+  - When the client was configured, a Linphone account was selected so as to use Push Notifications (PN).

+  - PN requires credentials shared between the sending server, Linphone.org and the Linphone app.
+MMSGate2 triggers the push notification by sending a free SMS message via the Linphone.org server to the Linphone account registered in the app.